trubrics/trubrics-sdk/docs/feedback.md

 Then you can create your streamlit app, like the following example:
 --8<-- "docs/snippets/streamlit_feedback.md"

-A full example can be seen in `examples/feedback_app_titanic.py`, and run with `make streamit-demo`.
+A full example can be seen in `trubrics/example/feedback_app_titanic.py`, and run with `trubrics example-titanic-app`.